Love Maryland Beer? Get Excited for Denizens Brewing Co.’s Big Expansion

 One of Montgomery County’s early breweries is ready for a big expansion.
-Denizens Brewing Co., which opened four years ago in Silver Spring, will debut a new (and larger) production facility and adjoining taproom in Hyattsville by the end of the year.
+Denizens Brewing Co., which opened four years ago in Silver Spring, will debut a new (and larger) production facility and adjoining taproom in Riverdale Park by the end of the year.*

-The brewhouse joins the mixed-use Riverdale Park Station development alongside other local businesses like District Taco, a new Whole Foods, and a variety of shops and living spaces.
+The brewhouse joins the mixed-use Riverdale Park Station development, located near Hyattsville and the University of Maryland, alongside other local businesses like District Taco, a new Whole Foods, and a variety of shops and living spaces.
 Denizens co-founder Emily Bruno says the team wants to replicate the “vibrant taproom community” they built in Silver Spring, albeit with a smaller social space of 150 indoor seats.
 Bruno says less daily volume will allow for more experimentations, like specialty food pairings around new beer releases.
 Like at the original, Denizens kitchen will regularly serve pub grub like wings, taquitos, chili bowls, beef and veggie burgers, and sandwiches.

 Though Denizens doesn’t have its own outdoor space, the team plans to utilize the development’s al fresco areas for regular beer-centric events like Silver Spring’s Make it Funky festival celebrating sour beers and wild ales.
 Trivia nights will also live on in the new digs, and of course, brewery tours.

-Note: *This post has been updated from an earlier version.